anyuzx/HIPPS-DIMES/README.md

 ### Tips for using this program

-- In practice, contact map or distance map larger than 5000x5000 is too large for the method to converge.
-If your matrix is larger than 5000x5000, I suggest that you can either perform a coarse-graining on the original matrix to get a smaller one or you can use the model on a subregion of the contact map/distance map.
+- In practice, a contact map or distance map larger than 5000x5000 is too large for the method to converge.
+If your matrix is larger than 5000x5000, I suggest that you can either perform a coarse-graining on the original matrix to get a smaller on,e or you can use the model on a subregion of the contact map/distance map.
-- When using Iterative scaling for optimization, the learning rate typically can be set between 1 and 50.
+- When using the Iterative Scaling algorithm (with argument `-m IS`) for optimization, the learning rate typically can be set between 1 and 50.
 You should try different values to see what is the optimal learning rate to use.
-For gradient descent, the learning rate typically needed to be set very small, such as 1e-7.
+For gradient descent (with argument `-m GD`), the learning rate typically needed to be set very small, such as 1e-7.
 - If your contact map/distance map has a lot of missing or zero entries.
 You can try to turn on the option `--ignore-missing-data`.
-This will tell the code not considering these missing entries.
+This will tell the code not to consider these missing entries.
 Thus giving you a less biased result
-- Whenever the contact map is feeded, the programe will normalize the contact map by dividing it by its maximum value entry.
-If you don't want this, you can set option `--not-normalize`.
-This will tell the code not normalize the contact map at all
+- Whenever the contact map is fed, the program will normalize the contact map by dividing it by its maximum value entry.
+If you don't want this, you can set the option `--not-normalize`.
+This will tell the code not to normalize the contact map at all
 - Note that when feeding the contact map, there is no physical length scale associated with it.
 Thus we cannot set a unit to the resulting distance matrix or the structures.
 In this sense, the structures generated are dimensionless.
   But one can use additional information to set the length scale of the problem.
-  For instance, if you have a reasonable estimate of average distance between two nearest loci, then you can use this distance as the measure to rescale the structure to be consistent with it.
+  For instance, if you have a reasonable estimate of the average distance between the two nearest loci, then you can use this distance as the measure to rescale the structure to be consistent with it.

 ## How to cite